catherinewallis/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 When mapping data into CiviCRM, decide if the information pertains to an individual, organization, or household.
 Additional information like "service area" only makes sense for Organizations.
-To find out how you can create custom fields, see the [Creating Custom Fields](/organising-your-data/creating-custom-fields.md).
+To find out how you can create custom fields, see [Creating Custom Fields](/organising-your-data/creating-custom-fields.md).

 ## Relationships between constituents